lingaoliu105/Geometric-Image-Generation/input_format.md

         "chain_level": "bottom",    // "bottom", "top"
         "interval": 0.4,
         "rotation": 0,
+        "control_point_distribution": {  // Only used when chain_shape is "bezier"
+            "x_range": [-0.125, 0.125],
+            "y_range": [-0.5, 0.5],
+            "pivot_points": [-0.75, -0.25, 0.25, 0.75]
+        },
         "sub_elements": [...]
     }
 }
 ```

+**Fields:**
+- `element_num`: Number of elements to arrange in the chain
+- `chain_shape`: Shape of the chain path - "line", "bezier", or "circle"
+- `draw_chain`: Whether to draw the chain path itself
+- `chain_level`: Z-order of the chain relative to elements - "bottom" or "top"
+- `interval`: Spacing between elements along the chain
+- `rotation`: Rotation angle of the entire chain arrangement
+- `control_point_distribution`: (Optional) Used only when `chain_shape` is "bezier" to control the Bézier curve shape
+  - `x_range`: Array of two floats defining the horizontal range for control point offsets
+  - `y_range`: Array of two floats defining the vertical range for control point offsets
+  - `pivot_points`: Array of floats defining normalized positions along the curve where control points are placed
+- `sub_elements`: Array of child element configurations

 ##### Enclosing Image Config (`enclosing_image_config`)
 For nested arrangements: